pierreHaslee/4DVAR-forecast-global/README.md

 - **Global (Masking)**: 4DVarNet-forecast is trained and used to forecast on the whole globe.
 Continents are masked in the prediction and training.

-- **Global (Masking + skip nans)**: 4DVarNet-forecast is trained and used to forecast on the whole globe.
-Continents are masked in the prediction and training.

 - **Gulfstream**: 4DVarNet-forecast is trained to forecast on the Gulfstream patch only.

 ## Results